teamstarter/graphql-web-hooks/README.md

 **How it works :** <br />

-- Retrieves webhooks according to the type of the event and its security metadata
+- Retrieves webhooks according to the type of event and its security metadata
 - Make a request to all webhook with the associated data

 **Params :**